Skip to main content

 2. Genre Ontological Structures

-- Whenever referencing a geographical location, use the most precise item within the database.
+• Whenever referencing a geographical location, the ontology uses the most precise geospatial entity and associated coordinates.

 3. Classes

-The ontology includes several embedded taxonomies for enumerating the categories associated with certain classes (e.g., political affiliation, religion, occupation).
-Where possible, the taxonomies are SKOS-based, or a combined OWL and SKOS approach.
+Where possible, the taxonomies in the ontology are SKOS-based, or a combined OWL and SKOS approach.